 I love curry, but have never satisfied with the curry dishes that I’d make at home.
 None of them tasted quite right.
 Turns out, it was the curry blends that I have been using.
 I thought I was destined for sub-par curry until I got my sister’s curry blend recipe.
 Now, I feel like I make curry dishes at home that taste like my favorite local Nepalese, Indian, and Tibetan restaurant, Yak and Yeti.

 You can use whatever curry blend you want in this dish.
 That’s the awesome thing about curries — you can make them to whatever suits your taste buds!
 The addition of coconut milk soothes some of the heat and gives a richness and depth to the sauce.
 This makes a BIG batch of curry, so you could halve the recipe if you’d like.
 I make big batches and stick them in the freezer for easy meals.
 Also, depending on what’s in season, you could switch out any of the vegetables to fit what you have available.

 P.S.
 I don’t normally eat white rice.
 As a matter of fact, I always feel like I’m doing something bad when I do eat white rice.
-On this occasion, I was sampling one of Tropical Traditions’ new varieties of rice — organic Mekong Flower Rice.
+On this occasion, I was sampling one of my affiliate partner, Tropical Traditions’ new varieties of rice — organic Mekong Flower Rice.
 It has great flavor and texture, provided you don’t overcook it.
 They have a brown variety of this rice as well.

 Simple Chicken Vegetable Curry